YZ1GO/L.EIC017_ES_PRJ/images/README.md

 ## MOCKUPS
-Mockups created in [Figma](https://www.figma.com/file/qMeErr0JtWtYGfH0MOQVOe/PinguPills?type=design&node-id=0%3A1&mode=design&t=NM5ZBWsMYzxWpchM-1) by Ricardo Yang
+Mockups created in Figma by Ricardo Yang

-> To obtain shape specifications, open the project in figma

 |||||
 |:------------------------------------:|:--------------------------------------:|:------------------------------------:|:--------------------------------------:|